 Some of the most common causes of melasma are:

-Sun Exposure: Sunlight stimulates the melanocytes in your skin and can cause melasma to appear almost immediately, even if you’ve only been out in the beautiful sunshine of Orange County for a short period of time.
+• Sun Exposure: Sunlight stimulates the melanocytes in your skin and can cause melasma to appear almost immediately, even if you’ve only been out in the beautiful sunshine for a short period of time.
 Sun exposure is the main reason why many people who have suffered from melasma, both men and women, often find themselves with it again and again and in need of melasma treatment.
+In addition to UVA, visible light is also a factor in causing brown spots and melasma.
+It is important to protect yourself from blue light in fluorescent lights, cell phones, computers, and other screens by using antioxidants and certain oxides.

-Genetic Predisposition: People who live in Orange County with darker skin tones tend to be more prone to melasma because the melanocytes in their skin are more active than that of people with lighter skin.
+• Genetic Predisposition: People with darker skin tones tend to be more prone to melasma because the melanocytes in their skin are more active than that of people with lighter skin.

 While melasma isn’t painful, most people do not like the way they look when these dark spots appear.
-It can cause Orange County patients to feel self-conscious or embarrassed to be seen in public and can compound the already unsteady emotions that come with pregnancy.
-This frustrating skin condition can be prevented by avoiding excessive sun exposure, which isn’t always easy in sunny Orange County, and is why Dr. Sikorski encourages you to use sunscreen with a high SPF or wear a hat to shade your face when you go out in order to prevent needing melasma treatment in the first place.
+It can cause patients to feel self-conscious and can compound the already unsteady emotions that come with pregnancy.
+This frustrating skin condition can be prevented by avoiding excessive sun exposure, which isn’t always easy, and is why Dr. Sikorski encourages you to use sunscreen with a high SPF or wear a hat to shade your face when you go out in order to prevent needing melasma treatment in Orange County in the first place.
+Wearing sunscreen even inside or away from the sun can help you avoid exposure to blue light in cell phones, computers, and other screens.

 How to Treat Melasma